Towards Human-Robot Co-Agency

 Asscociated Project 30 (AP 30)

-The construction industry needs to urgently become more productive and sustainable.
-Automation is a common approach to increase efficiency.
-But this approach is challenged by a lack of qualified workers in the construction industry.
-This project at the intersection of architectural computing with social science addresses this challenge with a novel, AI-based method of human-robot collaboration that (1) replaces demands for human physical labor with demands for technical skills and that (2) engages workers by stimulating creativity and ensuring agency.
-Shifting from physical endurance to professional input and intellectual contributions opens construction to broader demographics that are otherwise excluded and allows them to contribute more meaningfully and with higher-value skills.
-The project integrates perspectives from feminist technoscience—a transdisciplinary field offering distinct ways of thinking about societies, technologies, bodies, power, and environments—to develop a HRC method that attracts skilled staff and supports skills and decision-making while considering uncertainties inherent in construction.
-Specifically, the project uses methods from experimental democracy to ensure a fair and responsible development process for the HRC method that engages a diverse set of potential users.
+The shift from physical endurance to professional input and intellectual contribution opens up construction to a broader demographic that is otherwise excluded, allowing them to contribute more meaningfully and with higher-value skills.
+The project integrates perspectives from feminist technoscience – a transdisciplinary field that offers different ways of thinking about societies, technologies, bodies, power and environments – to develop an HRC method that attracts skilled workers and supports skills and decision-making, while taking into account the uncertainties inherent in construction.
+Specifically, the project uses methods from experimental democracy to ensure a fair and responsible development process for the HRC method, involving a diverse range of potential users.

 Prof. Dr. Cordula Kropp